A great source for chords and lyrics of zillions of songs of all genres.

 3If your product or service is too far removed from our stuff (risque in any way) we'll pass.
 French sausages for example, or Fibre glass body stockings!
 Our email for the links is reply at seanbradysinger dot com.

 A question that pops up now and then is; 'What's your favourite song to sing at gigs?'
-I've always been a ballad man so I suppose it would be any one of a number of songs such as 'Spancil Hill', 'Grace', 'The Green Fields of France', 'The Galtee Mountain Boy' or similar.
+I've always been a ballad man so I suppose it would be any one of a number of songs such as 'Skibbereen', 'Grace', 'The Green Fields of France', 'The Galtee Mountain Boy' or similar.

 A standard gig and the most common format is two hours with a 15 minute break included.
 I also do bookings with 3 x 45 minute sets within a 3 hour window.
 There is a difference in the fee.